egeminiani/blogdown-egeminiani/content/home/honors.md

   certificate_url = ""
   date_start = "2015-10-01"
   date_end = ""
-  description = "Scholarship for research periods abroad aimed at the preparation of the master thesis at the Faculty of Psychology and Educational Sciences, Katholieke Universiteit Leuven, Leuven."
+  description = "Scholarship for research periods abroad aimed at the preparation of the Master's thesis at the Faculty of Psychology and Educational Sciences, Katholieke Universiteit Leuven, Leuven."

 [[item]]